MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 ## Known issues with this release

 - On the PC, if the guest's organization has applied Windows Information Protection (WIP) polices to their PC, the external organization's content will show as being owned by the guest's organization.
 It will be possible to copy content from the guest's organization to the external organization when it would be expected this would be blocked.
 This issue will be corrected in the next update.
 - On the Mac, Files On-Demand thumbnails will not display from external organization's sites.
 Thumbnails will display correctly for files from the user's own organization.
 - On the Mac, if the guest account was created with a different email address format than the form they are using with the sync client, the external site's content cannot be synced.
-For example first.last@company.com vs alias@company.com.
+For example, first.last@fabrikam.com vs alias@fabrikam.com.
 - On the Mac, the external content may be placed on the local computer in the user's own organization's folder instead of one with the external organization's name.